 4. Security safeguards

-Strongest Families Institute uses best practices to secure and protect personal information in our custody and control.
+We use best practices to secure and protect personal information in our custody and control.
 We understand that some of the personal information we are entrusted with is of a sensitive nature, and the safeguards we employ to protect this information will align with its sensitivity.
 As outlined above, only those who have a need to access particular personal information in order to provide Services have access to the information.
 All SFI employees and those providing Services are trained in the importance of privacy in all aspects of their work.

 SFI follows generally accepted industry standards to protect personal information submitted to us.
 We use SSL (secure socket layer) technology to encrypt information both on our website and on our information system, as well as other technological safeguards including security software and firewalls to prevent unauthorized computer access, we employ restricted file access and premises security.
 All physical documents that include personal information are secured with physical measures that include locked filing cabinets and restricted access to offices.

 5. Information and access requests

 You have the right to review any of your personal information in our possession, subject to limitations allowed by law.
 If you wish to obtain access to your own personal information, or if you have any questions or concerns about our personal information handling practices, you may contact us at any time by emailing us at firstname.lastname@example.org.
 We may ask you to provide sufficient information to verify your identity before access to any personal information is granted.
 Any such identity verification information will only be used for this purpose.

 If your personal information is incorrect, you may log into your account and correct it, or you may ask us in writing to correct it.